Beirut, Lebanon: What to pack, what to wear, and when to go [2023]

 AirTag to track your luggage

-Lebanon has some specific safety concerns that you should consider before going.
+Given current world events, Lebanon has travel concerns that you should consider before going.
 Click for more information.

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and G. Ensure that you get the right type.
-Many adapters that you can buy are just plugs and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types C, D and G. It's important that you get the correct type.
+The majority of adapters currently being sold are just plugs and expect your devices to convert the voltage themselves.
 If yours can't do that they could get fried.
-This one should be sufficient for most places.
+This one is sufficent for most places.

 Airplane phone mount